wp-plugins/role-scoper/readme.txt

 == Changelog ==

+#### 1.3.29 - 21 Apr 2011

+= Misc.
+Bug Fixes =
+* BugFix : non-Administrators cannot modify moderate/edit comments with WP 3.1
+* BugFix : Role Groups edit form unavailable from WP 3.0 Multisite "Super Admin" menu (since 1.3.28)
+* BugFix : Grammatically customized capability names were not mirrored in RS Role Definitions
+* BugFix : Internal Cache was unavailable for new WP 3.1 installations
+* BugFix : Nav Menu Managers could not add new menu items if they lacked a site-wide edit_posts capability
+* BugFix : Bulk Admin forms for Taxonomy Roles / Restrictions did not include roles for associated post types if association is defined by both register_taxonomy() and register_taxonomy_for_object_type()
+* BugFix : PHP Warnings on admin dashboard (since 1.3.28)
+* Change : Convert all RS database tables to utf8 collation to eliminate query errors on some servers
+* Lang : Translation string for Assigner roles

+= File Attachment Filtering =
+* BugFix : File Attachment Filtering rules were not updated for new attachments, under some configurations
+* BugFix : Manually resized images were not protected by File Filtering

-= 1.3.29-dev =
+= Media Library =
 * BugFix : Disabling Media Library filtering via SCOPER_ALL_UPLOADS_EDITABLE constant definition broke Media Library paging for Contributors
 * BugFix : Media Library filtering was not totally disabled by SCOPER_ALL_UPLOADS_EDITABLE constant definition

-* BugFix : Bulk Admin forms for Taxonomy Roles / Restrictions did not include roles for associated post types if association is defined by both register_taxonomy() and register_taxonomy_for_object_type()
-* Compat : Relevanssi - Fatal Error on tag search under some configurations
-* BugFix : Grammatically customized capability names were not mirrored in RS Role Definitions
+= Link Access =
+* Feature : Front-end visibility of Links can be restricted or assigned per-category
+* BugFix : When creating or editing a link, no selectable link categories for non-administrators (since 1.3.28)
 * BugFix : Link Category Manager role assignments were ineffective
-* BugFix : Nav Menu Managers could not add new menu items if they lacked a site-wide edit_posts capability
-* BugFix : File Attachment Filtering rules were not updated for new attachments, under some configurations
-* BugFix : Link Category Manager role assignments were ineffective if no other category management roles were assigned
 * BugFix : Link Category listing in edit-tags.php did not refresh after editing a name / description

-* BugFix : When creating or editing a link, no selectable link categories for non-administrators (since 1.3.28)
-* Change : Convert all RS database tables to utf8 collation to eliminate query errors on some servers
-* Feature : Front-end visibility of Links can be restricted or assigned per-category
-* Lang : Translation string for Assigner roles
-* Compat : Role Scoping for NGG - Nuisance error message when installing / updating any plugin
-* BugFix : Internal Cache was unavailable for new WP 3.1 installations
-* Compat : Revisionary - users who can edit pages but not posts were not available for membership in Pending Revision Monitors group
+= Plugin Compatibility =
+* Compat : Relevanssi - Fatal Error on tag search under some configurations
 * Compat : CMS Tree Page View (and other plugins which create posts) - propagating role assignments were not applied to new pages
 * Compat : WP-SNAP (and other plugins which apply the posts_request filter without passing wp_query object) - PHP Warning for missing argument 2
-* BugFix : Manually resized images were not protected by File Filtering
-* BugFix : non-Administrators cannot modify moderate/edit comments with WP 3.1
-* BugFix : Role Groups edit form unavailable from WP 3.0 Multisite "Super Admin" menu (since 1.3.28)
-* BugFix : PHP Warnings on admin dashboard (since 1.3.28)
+* Compat : Revisionary - users who can edit pages but not posts were not available for membership in Pending Revision Monitors group
+* Compat : Role Scoping for NGG - Nuisance error message when installing / updating any plugin

 #### 1.3.28 - 18 Mar 2011